BIDS/repro-case-studies/case-studies/dturek.md

 ## What do you view as the major incentives for doing reproducible research?

 Primarily so that others may actually (and easily) verify our results, if they so choose.

-## Are there any best practices that you'd recommend for researchers in your field?

-## Would you recommend any specific resources for learning more about reproducibility?